 - 2. The student has filed all necessary forms regarding Graduation Quarter before the first day of the term chosen as the Graduation Quarter. - 3.
-A graduate student must have enrolled in the term immediately preceding the term chosen as the Graduation Quarter (not applicable for undergraduates). - 4.
+A graduate student must have an active program status, which may include an approved leave of absence, in the term immediately preceding the term chosen as the Graduation Quarter (not applicable for undergraduates). - 4.
 A graduate must have passed the oral examinations and successfully defended the dissertation/thesis.
 The graduate student has only to submit the dissertation/project or Master's thesis by the deadline for submission in the term designated as the Graduation Quarter (not applicable for undergraduates).